cksource/ckeditor4-plugin-a11ychecker/README.md

 ### Development Version

-If you're not interested in developing core Accessibility Checker features, feel free to skip this section.
+If you are not interested in developing core Accessibility Checker features, feel free to skip this section.

 ```bash
 # Assuming that $CKEDITOR_DEV_PATH is your CKEditor path.